endiangroup/endian.io/content/articles/caa.md

 Whilst working with a previous startup client, we were tasked with porting everything from a very functional MVP Ruby codebase to Go with no noticeable service disruption.

 The product was a geo-location recommendation engine for professional drivers in the form of  iOS and Android apps.
 Both the apps and the service were free and had thousands of users at the time (this was in 2016) of whom hundreds were active daily.

-The backend system was in 2 partially migrated parts when we joined:  a 'RESTful' Ruby API  for handling app requests and a Go service for dealing with geo-location recommendations.
+The backend system was in 2 parts when we joined:  a 'RESTful' Ruby API  for handling app requests and a Go service for dealing with geo-location recommendations.
 Both components  shared a Postgres Database.
 All useful functionality in the app relied on API calls.

 >>> D: current architecture -> new achitecture